B13rg/B13rg.github.io/_drafts/algo-props.md

 Many advances in science and engineering have been made by applying an old tool to a new problem.
 By

+### Layers of Levers: Configuration

+Tree structure, grouped by function.
+Keep it simple and self-explanatory.

 ### Graceful Failure: Handling Errors